-Stout’s hair is now about 15 inches long and he often garners comparisons to Aquaman (he also happens to be a national champion swimmer).
+Since then, Stout has had all types of hairstyles from short to 15 inches long.
+And when it was the longest, he would often garner comparisons to Aquaman (he also happens to be a national champion swimmer).

-Gaita recommends doing a “drive-by” with your stylist every few weeks.
-Give him some creative control.
-That way he can do a quick trim, maybe add some shape or use some product.
-“There are retexturizers and straighteners that most men don’t even know about,” he says.
+Gaita recommended doing a “drive-by” with your stylist every few weeks.
+Give them some creative control.
+That way they can do a quick trim, maybe add some shape or use some product.
+“There are retexturizers and straighteners that most men don’t even know about,” he stated.
 “They help reduce the ‘size’ of hair.
 Taking out some of the curl can get you over the hump.
 Come in every two weeks to get a trim.
 Some guys are okay with it looking a bit shaggier and coming in every four to six weeks, but more often means less of a change.
 Don’t go longer than two months unless your hair is very long.”

 Recommended products: Tryto boost volume if your hair is looking a bit limp and in need of body. will absorb oil and help with split ends while cleansing and purifying.